kevinclark/snake3/README.md

         for y in range(HEIGHT):
             put_char((0, y), "W")

 I'm putting a "W" for "Wall".
-Here's a new couple new things.
-`HEIGHT` is a variable with the number of rows; there's another variable you can use named `WIDTH` for the number of columns.
+Here's a couple new things.  `HEIGHT` is a variable with the number of rows; there's another variable you can use named `WIDTH` for the number of columns.

 What is this `range` guy?
 He's another function, and you can see `range` is being given the `HEIGHT`.  `range(HEIGHT)` returns a list